 At Canterbury Care, the health, wellbeing and safety of our residents is at the heart of everything we do.
 Although we have made many changes to the way we work, our teams continue to ensure that life is enjoyable and fulfilling for those in our care.
 With well-established infection control procedures and a dedicated clinical governance and quality team to oversee these, we have been able to react quickly and safely manage the pandemic across our care homes.

-We are delighted to have reunited our residents with their designated visitors inside our homes over the past few weeks.
+We are delighted to have reunited our residents with their designated visitors inside our homes over the past weeks and months.

-We understand how difficult the decision to name designated visitors may be and we have been supporting our residents in any way we can.
-Where a resident is unable to make this decision for themselves, we have been working with family members and friends to make a best interest decision on their behalf.
+We understand how difficult it has been for our residents and their loved ones during the pandemic, and we have been supporting our residents in any way we can.
+Where a resident is unable to make a decision for themselves, we have been working with family members and friends to make a best interest decision on their behalf.

 All visiting arrangements are subject to strict infection control protocols and vary depending on location.

-Additional visiting options including garden, garden pod (with a substantial screen) and window visits may also be available.
+Additional visiting options include garden, garden pod (with a substantial screen) and window visits.
 These depend upon the location and layout of your local Canterbury Care Home.

 For the most up-to-date visiting arrangements for your local care home, please contact your home manager.